Birkbeck2/web-development/workshops/accessibility/index.md

       a similar site.

     - Does not have a white background.
-This is just so that you have to think a bit about color contrasts rather than just leaving it black text on a white background.
+This is just so that you have to think a bit about color contrasts (tip: try the [contrast finder](https://app.contrast-finder.org/?lang=en)) rather than just leaving it black text on a white background.

     - Use at least one element for user input like `input`, `textarea`, or `select`.